CATEMA® System System Description

 • Select the (college articulated) course to be taught

-When the new "class" record is created, an email activation request is sent to system staff.
+When the new "class" record is created, an email activation request is sent to system administrator for review and approval.
 On activation, the class becomes available to student users who have created their online accounts.
-The teacher is provided access to the list of student applications for each of their courses, and can "accept" or "decline" them individually.
-A method is also provided for the teacher to edit individual student records.
+The teacher can access the roster for each of the classes they are teaching in that school year, and can "accept" or "decline" the students individually.
+Teacher may also edit individual student records on their rosters.

 The system may be configured to include a list of "Competencies" for each of the system courses.
 Using the online competency form, the teacher can rate a student for each course competency, by selecting a rating value from 1 to 5.
 The teacher may also enter a number grade for each student enrollment.